doug-co/laser_adjust/README.md

-# laser_adjust
+# LaserAdjust

 Combines laser level adjustment data with CNC compensation table, and outputs a new compensation table.
-# LaserAdjust

-**TODO: Add description**

 ## Installation
+This is a command line tool...

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: